Danielson191/RuneLiteHijack-PluginHub/gauntlet/readme.md

-Neither gauntlet plugin appears to work - probably due to projectiles no longer being able to be read.
-True tile for Hunleff appears.
+Neither gauntlet plugin appears to work anymore.
+Gauntlet is piss easy anyways, why would anyone need this?